There is no trust in the Balkans.

 Srebrenica was officially recognized as genocide by the U.N. war crimes tribunal at The Hague.

-The young, meanwhile, are voting with their feet, grabbing visas where they can.
+The young already are voting with their feet, grabbing visas where they can.
 According to U.N. figures, Bosnia has the highest percentage of its people emigrating of any European state.
 Neighboring Balkan states also are experiencing massive outflows: 10 percent of Croatian schools have no students.

 Working-class kids born after the war are more likely to nurse nationalist ideas and wear the T-shirts glorifying past ethnic warlords, a way maybe of finding meaning for lives stunted by lack of opportunities.